avidler/typing-game/README.md

 ## To Do List

-Improve the design of the app.
+Improve the design of the app.<br />
-Improve the scoreboard to include the date of the score.
+Improve the scoreboard to include the date of the score.<br />
-Better messages to explain whether the user achived a high score or didn't.
+Better messages to explain whether the user achived a high score or didn't.<br />
-Ensure that the same digit is not used consecutively when generating the number.
+Ensure that the same digit is not used consecutively when generating the number.<br />